veg/hyphy-eye/README.md

 This repo is a WIP, all that follows should be considered subject to change.

+## Motivation
+Currently, Observable Notebooks are distributed via ObservableHQ and put directly into production on Datamonkey.org.
+This introduces a few potential pain points, which this project hopes to alleviate:
+1. collaborators must carefully coordinate as managing code conflicts and versioning is only weakly supported in Notebook
+2. there is no support for automated unit testing, which leaves code vulnerable to regressions
+3. there is a lack of flexibility in how Notebooks can be distributed (ObservableHQ only)
+4. there is a lack of flexibility in how Notebooks can be integrated into other contexts (requires Observable runtime)
+5. the development process usually involves forking an existing Notebook, which does not encourage well factored code
+6. code is distributed across multiple Notebooks and hidden behind cells you have to click, making quick parsing/ searching difficult

+The combination of the previously listed factors, and others I've probably not thought of or forgotten, creates a situation where maintenance, adding features and deployment to production are potentially cumbersome and likely to be error prone.

+**The more contributors there are to these Notebooks, the more we're likely to start noticing these pain points.**

+## Scope

 **The idea for this so far is that it may serve as a place where:**
 1. visualization components for hyphy-vision/ datamonkey can be built and tested
 2. some basic statistics and utility functions that those components rely on can live